DScienceHub/assessment/README.md

 `.env` file before starting or building.

-Also remember when adding or updating environment variables to make the changes in [.github/workflows/build.yml] and add the proper secrets to the repository.
+Also remember when adding or updating environment variables to make the changes in [build action](.github/workflows/build.yml) and add the proper secrets to the repository.
 Make sure to load env variables in the action and add to secrets before triggering builds.
 The builds do not error if variables are missing.
 Instead, a non-working build will be produced.